-Exercise, yoga, and talk therapy may be alternative options for your teen.
+Exercise, yoga, and talk therapy may be alternative options for treating teen mental health issues.
+Here’s what parents should know.

 About 6 percent of teens have serious mental or emotional health conditions, says the CDC.
 In the study, two-thirds of that group reported receiving some form of mental healthcare, which included school- and community-based treatment, seeing a therapist, and support groups for emotional or behavioral difficulties.